YunzhiZhang/vegMonitor/README.md

 4. `predShapefile` is a string path with ".shp" ending that contains polygon(s) which will mask the training image.
 Resulting masked image can be used for prediction.
 Will be ignored if no input provided.

 5. `bands` is a numerical vector containing the necessary bands used for training.
-Defaults to all bands in image if no input provided.

 6. `undersample` is a boolean which conducts undersampling on the training data to create a balanced training dataset.
 Defaults to "TRUE".